Grappling with a mountain of human resources tasks, like the recruitment process, the onboarding process, career development, and employee experience.

 AI removes (unfair) human bias within recruiting as it objectively assesses each candidate's profile.
 You'll get a clear picture of each candidate's strengths and weaknesses based on concrete information rather than (sometimes incorrect) gut feelings.
 The AI can also alert you if there are concerns with applicant documentation or skill gaps.

 AI can also take over the time-consuming administrative tasks within recruiting.
 It can schedule interviews with candidates and send out job offers.
-A sound AI system can integrate with recruits' calendars to find the best meeting times.
+A sound AI system, integrated with staffing company software, can sync with recruits' calendars to find the best meeting times.
 No more back-and-forth email chains where you try to lock in appropriate meeting dates or times.
 AI does it for you.

 2. Onboarding